 Storage

-The first thing you’ll want to do is make a fresh cut at the bottom of all of your stems.
-Remove any unwanted foliage and thorns (if applicable) from the bottom 2/3 of the stem.
-If going for a garden style look leave more foliage on the stem as long as the foliage is in good shape.
+The first thing you’ll want to do is make a fresh cut at the base of all of your stems.
+Remove any unwanted foliage and thorns (if applicable) from the bottom 2/3 of them stem.
+For garden look more foliage if in good shape.
 QUICK TIP: An easy way to remove thorns is by pressing on the side of them until they pop off or using scissors or a knife to shave the thorns off.

 Here’s what your flowers should look like before and after they are processed.